gwdevs/findr/README.md

 ## Documentation

-This project is organized as a mono-repository.
-The packages defined in this repo are published to `npm` individual.
-Here are the links and descriptions below:

 | Local Package | 📦 NPM Package | Tutorial | ✏️ Description |
 | - | - | - | - |
 | [fnr-text](./packages/fnr-text)   | [@findr/text](https://npmjs.com/@findr/text)    | [@findr/text tutorial](https://findrjs.netlify.app/) | all the logic behind a find-and-replace feature |